-'Clinician Spotlight on - Afni Shah-Hamilton'Welcome to my latest podiatry author.Afni Shah-Hamilton is my latest podiatry author writing for Reflective Podiatric Practice with a unique interest in cancer and foot health.
-Her three mainstream...
+'Clinician Spotlight on - Afni Shah-Hamilton'Welcome to my latest podiatry author.Afni is my latest podiatry author writing for Reflective Podiatric Practice.
+She has a unique interest in cancer and foot health and also specialises in...

 Stretching.
 Does it work – a critical review of evidence?
 Would it surprise you to know that plantar fasciitis confuses the medical profession?
 The reason is simple.
 The complexity of diagnosis and treatment options...
 Accurate diagnosis & correct management...